arifwidip/slidewizard/readme.txt

 Shortcode is used to show the slider on post or page.
 You can insert multiple slider on the same post or page.

+If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/mambows/slidewizard).
+Pull requests, issues, and plugin recommendations are more than welcome!

 == Manual Installation ==

 The manual installation method involves downloading our feature-rich plugin and uploading it to your webserver via your favourite FTP application.